 How many types of views are there in SQL Server?

 There are two types of views in SQL Server, they are

-What is a simple view or Updatable view in SQL Server?
+What is a simple view or an Updatable view in SQL Server?

-The view which is created based on the columns of a single table, then it is known as a simple view in SQL Server.
-We can perform all the DML operations on a simple view so that a simple view can also be called as updatable view or dynamic view.
+The view that is created based on the columns of a single table, then it is known as a simple view.
+We can perform all the DML operations on a simple view.
+This is the reason why a simple view can also be called an updatable view or dynamic view.

 -- View with all columns CREATE VIEW vwAllEmployees1 AS SELECT * FROM Employee -- View with specific columns CREATE VIEW vwAllEmployees2 AS SELECT ID, Name, Gender, DOB, DeptID FROM Employee

 The above two views are examples of Simple or Updatable Views in SQL Server.
 And, we can perform all the DML operations (INSERT, UPDATE, and DELETE) on the above views including the SELECT operations.

 DML Operations on the Simple Views in SQL Server:

 Let us see how to perform the SELECT, INSERT, UPDATE, and DELETE operations on the above-created simple views i.e. either vwAllEmployees1 or vwAllEmployees2.
 To select data from a view, we need to use the SELECT statement, in the same way, we used to select the data from a table as shown below.